sitegui/backuper/server/docs/bd.md

 {
 	userName: string, // unique
 	password: Buffer, // SHA1 of the user login key
-	localFolder: string // the local folder name to store all files for this user }
+	localName: string // the local name to store all files for this user }

 # Files